Types of Computer Networks

 The Local Area Network

-A Local Area Network is a network type comprising of a group of computers and other systems located reasonably close to one another within a given area in such a way that users communicate and share resources for instance within a college, Cyber Cafe' or an office.
+A Local Area Network is a network type comprising of a group of computers and other systems located reasonably close to one another within a given area.
+Users communicate and share resources for instance within a college, Cyber Cafe' or an office.
 A LAN connects computers and network devices over a relatively short distance.

 A Local Area Network uses TCP/IP network protocol for communication between computers and other connected peripherals.
 LANs are the basis of all other types of networks.
 So if you connect two or more computers in an office, the end result will be a Local Area Network.